▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 IV is for vets & trials

 Important context the headlines miss: DMSO isn't an untested folk remedy.
-It was one of the most heavily studied compounds of the 1960s — then politics, not failure, sidelined it.
-Here are the real physician-researchers behind it, set against what the controlled literature shows.
+It was one of the most heavily studied compounds of the 1960s — then a regulatory halt and a patent problem, not a failed trial, sidelined the American human-pain research.
+Here are the real physician-researchers behind it, set against what the controlled literature shows, and what a modern independent clinician voice says today.

 Dr. Stanley W. Jacob